 There was an increase in the percentile of all school grade components between the 2018 and 2019 FSA score.
+No state standardized test was administered during the spring of 2020.

 Which data component had the greatest gap when compared to the state average?
 Explain the factor(s) that contributed to this gap and any trends